Permissionless-III/permissionless-III-2024/state_diagram/state_diagram.md

   a.
 Be taken to a screen with a bunch of voting options.
   b. selects their choices and submits their vote.
   c.
 Be then required to enter their voter ID.
   d.
-Be required to confirm who they are by takign a selfie.
+Be required to confirm who they are by taking a selfie.
   e.
 Be redirected to a screen that shows their vote was successfully submitted.